 The Company owns metallurgical testing equipment and several vehicles used for exploration purposes in Madagascar that were deemed impaired and have no carrying values.
-The Company did not make any equipment purchases in 2019 or 2018.
+The Company did not make any equipment purchases in the nine months ended March 31, 2020 and 2019.